-VitalSmarts’ Getting Things Done Training is evolved from the original work of David Allen—inventor of the GTD methodology and the widely recognized leading expert on personal and organizational productivity.
+Getting Things Done Training is based on the work of David Allen—inventor of the GTD methodology and the widely recognized leading expert on personal and organizational productivity.

-Combining decades of David’s research with VitalSmarts’ powerful and proven instructional design, Getting Things Done Training brings practical productivity skills to life for the modern learner—yielding improved individual effectiveness, project efficiency, meaningful productivity, team innovation, and relationships.
+Combining David’s research with VitalSmarts’ powerful and proven instructional design, Getting Things Done Training brings practical productivity skills to life for the modern learner—yielding improved efficiency, productivity, and engagement.

 Getting Things Done Training is available in two delivery formats to address the diverse needs of your organization.

-Bring a VitalSmarts Trainer or certify an internal trainer to teach GTD skills in person to your employees.
+Bring in a VitalSmarts Trainer or certify an internal trainer to teach GTD skills to your employees.

 Updated and re-released in 2015, Getting Things Done brings together decades of research to introduce a gold mine of insights and strategies for getting a lot more accomplished with much less effort.